Cobb Institute of Archaeology: North American archaeology

 View of the Pocahontas Mound A, located in a park along U.S. Route 49 near Pocahontas in Hinds County, Mississippi, United States.

 During the summer of 2004, Cobb Institute crews conducted excavations at Mound A at the Pocahontas Mounds site in Hinds County, Mississippi.
-The goals of the fieldwork were to delimit the site boundaries and to locate intact cultural deposits, so that the construction of a new visitor's center and rest stop would not impact the site.
+The goals of the fieldwork were to delimit the site boundaries and to locate intact cultural deposits, so that the construction of a new visitor center and rest stop would not impact the site.
 Two mounds (A and B) at the site have been added to the National Register of Historic Places; it was occupied during both the Late Archaic and Mississippian periods.

 Researchers at the Cobb Institute have conducted several archaeological investigations at the Lyon's Bluff site (22OK520).
 The site was first excavated by Moreau Chambers in the 1930s; Mississippi State's involvement began with Richard Marshall in the 1960s and continued with field schools supervised by Janet Rafferty and Evan Peacock in 2001 and 2003.

 Research in the site picked up again in 2022 with surveys and excavations and are ongoing.
 The fieldwork conducted at Lyon’s Bluff in 2024 is part of a collaborative effort between the Chickasaw Nation and the Cobb Institute of Archaeology at Mississippi State University to better understand the cultural landscape of northeast Mississippi, the Chickasaw homeland, during the Mississippian (AD 1000–1540) through Contact (AD 1540–1650) periods.
 In 2021 a National Park Service grant helped the Cobb Institute work to assess and return ancestral remains found at Lyon’s Bluff in coordination with the Native American nations of Mississippi.
 Dr. Shawn Lambert and co-principal investigators, Dr. Anna Osterholtz and Dr. Molly Zuckerman, consulted with all Native American nations who have cultural and historical connections to Mississippi in order to repatriate and return remains back to their respective descendant communities.
 This project helped showcase the value of respecting and implementing tribal cultural protocols into archaeological practice.